Joint Honours UCAS codes can be seen next to the subject combinations here.

 Module listings are for guide purposes only and are subject to change annually.
 Find out what our students are currently studying on the English Language Modules page.

-A degree in English Language and/or Linguistics will increase your knowledge of language acquisition, speech and language disorders, the history of the English language and teaching English as a foreign language.
+A degree in English Language and/or Linguistics will increase your knowledge of language structure and use for communicative purposes, the history of the English language and the role of English in the world.
 Recent graduates have gone on to do further academic study such as the PGCE and postgraduate qualifications leading to speech and language therapy, overseas teaching, and other training in order to pursue careers in social work, police work, immigration work, local government, banking and accountancy, librarianship, media and journalism, creative writing and publishing.

 A degree from the School of Linguistics and English Language equips you with knowledge and skills which will open many doors for you when choosing a career.

 However, some English Language/Linguistics degree, as with most other Arts graduates follow a career path that's not directly related to their degree.

 Recent Graduates from the School of Linguistics and English Language went on to do the following: